-Cotton is soft, breathable, and absorbent.
-Perfect for everyday wear, bedding, and towels.
-It gets softer with every wash and lasts decades if you buy quality.
+Cotton — Soft, breathable, absorbent.
+Perfect for everyday wear, bedding, towels.
+Gets softer with every wear.
+Lasts decades if you buy quality.
 The workhorse of natural fibers.

-Wool is a temperature-regulating miracle.
-Keeps you warm when cold, cool when hot.
+Wool — Temperature-regulating miracle.
+Keeps you warm when it's cold, cool when it's hot.
 Naturally water-resistant.
-Odor-resistant — you can wear it for days without washing.
+Odor-resistant, you can wear it for days.
+Self-cleaning, just air it out.
 Merino wool is soft enough for base layers.
 Your great-grandfather's wool coat outlasted him.

-Linen is made from flax and is the strongest natural fiber.
-Gets better with age — literally softens over years of use.
-Incredibly breathable, perfect for hot weather.
+Linen — Made from flax.
+Strongest natural fiber.
+Gets better with age, literally softens over years of use.
+Incredibly breathable.
+Perfect for hot weather.
+Wrinkles beautifully, that's part of the charm.
 Ancient Egyptians wrapped mummies in linen because it lasts millennia.

-Silk is hypoallergenic, temperature-regulating, and naturally antimicrobial.
+Silk — Luxury that works.
+Hypoallergenic.
+Temperature regulating.
+Naturally antimicrobial.
 Strong as steel wire, weight for weight.
-Yes, it's from silkworms.
-Yes, it's worth it.
+Drapes like nothing else.
+Yes, it's from silkworms, and yes, it's worth it.

 Why Synthetics Lose

-Polyester doesn't breathe — it traps sweat against your skin.
+Polyester doesn't breathe, it traps sweat against your skin.
 Nylon pills and wears out in a season.
-Acrylic sheds microplastics with every wash (into waterways, into fish, onto your dinner plate, into you).
+Acrylic sheds microplastics with every wash (into waterways, into fish, onto your dinner plate).
 Spandex/elastane breaks down in heat and sunlight.
+And here's the kicker: synthetic underwear raises scrotal temperature in men (reducing sperm count) and traps moisture in women (hello, infections).

 The Durability Difference